Natural Gas Reliance Driving Resiliency Concerns

 According to Bresler, "as a market construct it would be easy to implement—it could be put in place tomorrow—but it would have to be done on a federal level to affect all RTOs equally."

-Paul Bailey, president and CEO of the American Coalition for Clean Coal Electricity, told Bloomberg BNA that capacity rules might benefit coal since no other fuel can compete on the affordability of a 90-day pile of on-site coal as a backup fuel.
+Paul Bailey, president and CEO of the American Coalition for Clean Coal Electricity, said that capacity rules might benefit coal since no other fuel can compete on the affordability of a 90-day pile of on-site coal as a backup fuel.

 According to David Flanagan, a representative with NYISO, the New York State Reliability Council also has rules that require switching from gas to oil at times of peak load for New York City and Long Island to ensure gas generating capability.
 Even so, a 2015 New York City law enacted banned the combustion of certain types of fuel oil because of particulate matter concerns beginning in 2020.